leonardohn/homomorphic-wisards/README.md

 ## Requirements

-Our codebase have the following dependencies:
+Our codebase has the following dependencies:

 - Rust 1.66.1 or later;
 - Clang or GCC C toolchain;

 Using compatible Clang and LLD is recommended to make use of the cross-language LTO optimization between C and Rust.

 ## Usage